 To perform certain functions such as EPID provisioning, the AESM need internet access.
 If your network is using a proxy service, you may need to configure the proxy for the ASEM.
 For instructions on setting up the proxy, refer to the file /etc/aesmd.conf.

-Start AESM without systemd and syslog
+Start AESM without systemd and syslog, and other command line options

 For cloud native (e.g. k8s) deployment, containers usually do not have systemd and syslog.
 You can start the AESM service program directly from shell command: